hscra/Real-Estate-Information-and-Recommendation-System-Integrating-Community-and-Accessibility-Data/README.md

 - Python 3.10+ (recommended) and `pip`
 - Node.js 18+ and `npm`
 - Postgres (optionally with PostGIS; recommended if `USE_POSTGIS=true`)
+- Google Maps API key (for the map UI)

 ## Quick Start